pscore23/COS_Py_Sc/README.md

 # confirmation_of_survival

-"COS_Py_Sc" is a confirmation of survival program coded in Python exclusively for Scratch.
+"COS_Py_Sc" is a survival verification program coded in Python exclusively for Scratch.
+It displays a lot of things in "What I'm working on"

 # Features

-It is very easy to use as all you have to do is run the .py file.
+It is very easy to use as all you have to do is run the Python file.

 # Requirement